OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Experiments

-\paragraph{Metrics} This paper uses an array of precise metrics to ascertain the quality of both segmentation and reconstruction of the object-centric representation learning methods on the OCTScenes dataset.
-We assess segmentation quality with the \emph{Adjusted Rand Index} (ARI) \cite{hubert1985comparing}, \emph{Adjusted Mutual Information} (AMI) \cite{vinh2009information}, and \emph{mean Intersection over Union} (mIoU).
-The ARI and AMI, which measure the congruence between two data clusterings, are robust indicators of superior segmentation as their values increase. mIoU, a standard metric for evaluating object segmentation, offers a quantifiable measure of the overlap between the predicted and ground truth segmentation.
+\paragraph{Metrics} We use an array of precise metrics to evaluate the quality of both segmentation and reconstruction of object-centric learning methods on OCTScenes.
+We assess segmentation quality with \emph{Adjusted Rand Index} (ARI)~\cite{hubert1985comparing}, \emph{Adjusted Mutual Information} (AMI)~\cite{vinh2009information}, and \emph{mean Intersection over Union} (mIoU).
+ARI and AMI, which measure the congruence between two data clusters, are robust indicators of superior segmentation performance as their values increase. mIoU, a standard metric for evaluating object segmentation, provides a quantifiable measure of the overlap between the predicted and ground truth segmentation.
 We further refine our analysis by introducing the terms AMI-A and ARI-A, signifying calculations that consider both the objects and the background, and AMI-O and ARI-O, which focus solely on the objects.
-The improved segmentation performance of our model is evident from the higher ARI, AMI, and mIoU scores.
-We rely on the \emph{Minimize Squared Error} (MSE) metric to evaluate the quality of video reconstruction.
-This measures the mean squared difference between the input and the reconstructed image, with lower values indicative of superior reconstruction performance.
+We rely on \emph{Minimize Squared Error} (MSE) and \emph{Learned Perceptual Image Patch Similarity} (LPIPS)~\cite{zhang2018perceptual} to evaluate the quality of reconstruction, both of which indicate better reconstruction performance at lower values.
+The former measures the difference in pixel level and favors blurry results, while the latter measures the difference in feature level and aligns better with human perception.